oldnomad/picosocks5/src/picosocks5.md

 `-B` _bind-address_, `--bind` _bind-address_
 :   Specify external address to use for *BIND* and *UDP ASSOCIATE* commands.
     Address can be an IPv4 address, an IPv6 address, or a host name resolving to any set of IPv4 and IPv6 addresses.
+If program is compiled with **getifaddrs**(3) support, bind address can be also specified as an interface name with prefix "@" (for example, "@eth0"), in which case addresses of specified interface (one for each address family) will be used.

     Note that only the last specified address for each address family will be used.

     By default no external addresses are specified, so commands requiring them are disabled.

 `-u` _user_, `--user` _user_
 :   Drop privileges to specified user.
 User can be a user name or